wildducktheories/chaotic-spirals/README.md

 ![n=12 (144 iterations)](images/n=12.png)
 ![n=12 (1024 iterations)](images/n=12-1024.png)

 Is this true chaos?

-It is hard to say.
-Chaos is conventionally defined as sensitivity to initial conditions.
-It is possible that the behaviour observed here is simply due to the rounding operation that is required at one key point in each iteration of the generation loop.
-The question that still remains, however, is why the behaviour of n=12 seems to be so different to every other value of n.
+If chaos is defined by the presence of sensitive dependence on initial conditions, this system does seem chaotic.
+A gallery of images which shows what happens to the n=12 case when the initial conditions are varied sligtly can be viewed in this [FaceBook post](https://www.facebook.com/jon.seymour.au/posts/10165187512170481).

 # Algorithm